Lead Teachers and Assistants in the following classrooms:

 Responsible for the safety of all children in the group ranging in age from Newborn to 12 months; 13 months to 18 months; 19 months to 24 months; 2 years; 3 years; 4 years; 5 years; 6 years to 12 years.

-- Classroom management: Provide a Structured Academic Setting to ensure students are retaining learning concepts from our Montessori, Reggio Emilia, STEAM and ABC Mouse based curriculum.
+- Classroom management: Provide a Structured Academic Setting to ensure students are retaining learning concepts from our Montessori, Reggio Emilia, STEAM and FROG STREET based curriculum.

 - Plan and implement activities that promote the social, physical, and intellectual growth of all children.